Mikomborero-Kanyoka/Prolinq/LOGOUT_ROUTING_FIX_COMPLETE.md

 - Changes are backward compatible
 - No database or backend changes needed
 - Frontend-only fix
+- Resolves React Router context errors

 ## Summary

-The logout routing issue has been resolved by eliminating conflicting navigation behaviors and standardizing on React Router for all navigation within the application.
-Users will now experience smooth logout redirects without encountering 404 errors.
+The logout routing issue has been resolved by using context-appropriate navigation methods and preventing conflicting redirect behaviors.
+The solution uses `window.location.href` in AuthContext (which works outside Router context) and ensures ProtectedRoute doesn't interfere with the logout process.
+Users will now experience smooth logout redirects without encountering 404 errors or React Router context errors.